MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/install-app-guard.md

 * Selecting web links (`http` or `https`) doesn't open the browser.
 * Pasting rich text format (RTF) content or images in Office documents opened with Application Guard isn't supported at this time.
-* Default setting for unsuported file types protection policy is to block opening untrusted unsupported file types of IRM (Information Rights Management), CSV or HTML
+* The default setting for unsupported file types protection policy is to block opening untrusted unsupported file types of Information Rights Management (IRM), CSV, or HTML.
 * Updates to .NET might cause files to fail to open in Application Guard.
 As a workaround, users can restart their device when they come across this failure.
 Learn more about the issue at [Receiving an error message when attempting to open Windows Defender Application Guard or Windows Sandbox](https://support.microsoft.com/help/4575917/receiving-an-error-message-when-attempting-to-open-windows-defender-ap).